equalitie/edgemanage/INSTALL.md

 this depends on the version of Python you're running and also how your maintainer has built it - Debian wheezy requires this package.

-If using `pip`, simply run `pip install -r requirements.txt`.
+Alternatively, if using `pip`, simply run `pip install -r requirements.txt`.

 Installation
 --------

-`python setup.py install`.
+Change directory to `src` and run `python setup.py install`.
 Unless you have a bindir and libdir that is owned by your user, you'll need to do this as root.

 Configuration
 --------